 Details of employee share plans are provided in Note 22.

 In accordance with provision C.2.2 of the 2016 UK Corporate Governance Code, the Directors have assessed the viability of the Company over a three-year period to 1 April 2022.
 The Directors believe this period to be appropriate as the Company's strategic planning encompasses this period, and because it is a reasonable period over which the impact of key risks can be assessed within a fast-moving retail business.

 The Board has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due at least until 1 April 2022.
 As is customary when dealing with longer-term debt facilities, the Board would expect these to be renewed well in advance of their next term.

 In making this statement, the Directors have reviewed the overall resilience of the Group and have specifically considered:

 - a robust assessment of the impact, likelihood and management of principal risks facing the Group, including consideration of those risks that could threaten its business model, future performance, solvency or liquidity or sustainability.
 The assessment of viability has specifically considered risks that could threaten the Group's day-to-day operations and existence.
 The assessment considered how risks could affect the business now, and how they may develop over three years; and

 - financial analysis and forecasts showing current financial position and performance, cash flow projections, dividend strategy, funding requirements and funding facilities.

-More details of key risks, mitigations and assessment processes are set out in our Principal Risks and Uncertainties section.
+More details of key risks, mitigations and assessment processes are set out in Our Principal Risks and Uncertainties.